 Sales and Marketing

 Columbia's products are primarily sold through wholesale distributors to specialty outdoor and sporting goods stores and major retail chains.
-The company sells directly to consumers through domestic and international banner retail outlets and stores (Columbia-operated and dealer-operated) as well as online (launched in 2009).
+The company sells directly to consumers through domestic and international banner retail outlets and stores (Columbia-operated and dealer-operated) as well as online.
 In countries where it does not trade, the Columbia sells to about two dozen independent distributors.
 Almost all of Columbia's items are made in Asia by independent manufacturers.

 The company uses a variety of media to market its products, including online advertising and social media sites, TV, and print.
 It also sponsors events and operates branded and outlet retail stores in high-profile locations.

 Columbia Sportswear has strategically expanded its presence and product offerings through acquisitions, alliances, and licensing deals.
-In April 2014, it agreed to buy the PrAna Lifestyle apparel brand from owner Steelpoint Capital Partners for $190 million cash.
+In April 2014, it bought the PrAna Lifestyle apparel brand from owner Steelpoint Capital Partners for $190 million cash.

 In 2012 Columbia formed a joint venture with Swire Resources, a subsidiary of trading conglomerate Swire Pacific, to expand the Columbia and Mountain Hardwear brand in China.
 Swire operates some 70 Columbia banner retail stores and has exclusively sold both brands through a network of wholesale dealers since 2004.
 Swire has also distributed the brands in Hong Kong and Macau since 2002.
-The JV, which is set to being operating in Shanghai in 2014, will be 60% owned by Columbia and 40% owned by Swire.
+The JV, which began operating in Shanghai in 2014, is 60% owned by Columbia and 40% owned by Swire.